niall-byrne/ansible-workbench/README.md

 Give your project a name, and populate the other required template inputs.

+(Please read the section on [TOML Linting](#Maintaining%20your%20pyproject.toml%20File) for details on this optional tooling.)

 Once the templating is finished:
 - `cd <your new project director>`
-- `poetry shell` (to interact with ansible and molecule inside a virtualenv)
+- `poetry shell` (to interact with [Ansible](https://www.ansible.com/) and [Molecule](https://molecule.readthedocs.io/en/latest/) inside a virtualenv)

+You can then execute commands against the placeholder content:
+- `molecule lint`
+- `molecule test -s docker1`

 ## License